 1 quarter pound stick of butter

-2 cups of chopped pecans (lightly fried in butter, with or without salt) or cashews or chopped lightly roasted blanched almonds or simply roasted peanuts ... or a mixture of nuts
+2 cups of chopped pecans (lightly roasted or fried in butter to make them crunchy) or cashews or chopped lightly roasted blanched almonds or simply roasted peanuts ... or a mixture of nuts

 1 1/3 cups of white sugar